 Thus, due to the influence of unnatural foods, many people suffer from skin problems.

-As it improves wound healing and reduces skin inflammation and skin infections, curcumin can once again provide relief (Nguyen et al. 201333).
+As it improves wound healing and reduces skin inflammation and infections, curcumin can provide relief once again (Nguyen et al. 201333).

 Moreover, turmeric’s health benefits in golden milk can reduce acne, psoriasis, or eczema (Vaughn et al. 201634).

 For this reason, soaps and other skin care products containing turmeric are flooding the market.